SuperrSonic/WiiMC-GCN/README.md

 Turning off the art viewer will not disable cover art reading (you just won't see it) this will be done eventually as it could make some files with huge artwork data unplayable.
 However, if you are on the video tab it won't read artwork since that memory is reserved for the banner screen saver.

 While memory should be more than enough, mixing codecs can sometimes use up too much memory and crash, but I have tested a large folder with music for hours with no problems.

+Like on the Wii U, there is no hardware volume control, so the volume option was changed to use a filter, I suggest you avoid using it, and keep it at the default of 50% for best results.

 There is no BBA support and no ARAM support.